devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 ```
 To test the app:
 - In OpenShift open the `workshop-dev` project and switch to the **Developer Console**
-- Open the **Topology** view and click on the top right link of OpenShift icon to display the website of the app
+- Open the **Topology** view and click on the top right link of Application icon to display the website of the app
 - Your app should show up as a simple web page.
 In the `RESTEasy JAX-RS` section click the `@Path` endpoint `/hello` to see the result.

 Now for the fun part: Using `odo` you can just dynamically change your code and push it out again without doing a new image build!
 No dev magic involved: